wardota/OnePunchman/README.md

 Deploygcp branch is the integrated and functional

-You can check the delopyed apps in:
+You can check the deployed apps in:

 https://flask-firebase-app-768997061046.asia-southeast1.run.app/